triplee12/100daysofcode/day_28/README.md

 # Day 28 Of 100 Days Of Code With Python

-- Pomodoro graphical user interface
+- Work timer graphical user interface